phel-lang/phel-lang/doc/content/documentation/getting-started.md

 To try Phel you can run a REPL by executing the `./vendor/bin/phel repl` command.

 > Read more about the [REPL](/documentation/repl) in its own chapter.

-## Phel Scaffolding

-As an alternative to the Getting started guide above the [Scaffolding project on Github](https://github.com/phel-lang/phel-scaffolding) is another good starting point.

 ## Editor support